n-elia/Arduino-Nano-33-IoT-Azure-DPS-with-SSL-X.509-auth/README.md

 warn_certs_not_for_production
 ```
-then, copy the .pem CSR of the self-signed Arduino certificate (generated in the previous steps) into  the folder csr with an invented device name: csr/<device_name>.csr.pem .
-Then, use the modified script to sign it with the CA-intermediate certificate: ./certGen.sh sign_device_certificate <device_name> .
+- Copy the `.pem` CSR of the self-signed Arduino certificate (generated in the previous steps) into  the folder csr with an invented device name: `csr/<device_name>.csr.pem` .
+Then, use the modified script to sign it with the CA-intermediate certificate: `./certGen.sh sign_device_certificate <device_name>` .
 - The resulting certificate will be built with the private key of your Arduino, and certificed by the CA Authority (yourself).
 - Setup DPS with the CA-root or CA-intermediate certificate and use the registration sketch.